stellarport/slate/source/index.html.md

 }
 ```

-Usually this is called by the relay server.
 Informs A3S of an incoming deposit.
+This is almost always called by the relay server.
+The deposit does not yet need to be confirmed in order to make this call.
+It is best for a relay server to make this call as soon as it has spotted in incoming deposit.

-The deposit does not need to be confirmed, A3S will store it as pending if it is not yet confirmed and will wait on confirmation for token issuance.
+If a deposit is not yet confirmed, A3S will store it as pending and will wait on confirmation before issuing any tokens on Stellar.

 ### HTTP Request